 Almost every Mexican dish comes up with a sauce or a dip such as salsa, guacamole, and sour cream.
 Just consider these sauces as a stoplight: Green signal for salsa, yellow for guacamole, and red for sour cream.

 Since you are looking for the lowest calorie option, salsa would be the best as it typically contains just 5 calories per tablespoon.
 Guacamole is not as low in calories compared to salsa.
 Each tablespoon contains about 25 calories but it does contain heart-healthy fats too.
 Sour cream contains about 30 calories per tablespoon but it does not share the same heart-healthy fats as guacamole does.

 If you want to go for your favorite Mexican dish without freaking out on calories, then you must take some small steps and you will go a long way.

-- Rather than going with sugary margarita or sangria, it is better to order a tequila and club soda with lime.
-Even better if you try to stick to club soda on its own for a calorie-free beverage.
+- Rather than going with a sugary margarita or sangria, it is better to order tequila and club soda with lime.
+It is even better if you try to stick to club soda on its own for a calorie-free beverage.

 - If you want to eat a taco salad, ask for it to be served without any form of tortillas like a tortilla shell or deep-fried tortilla strips.

 - Tacos are not a bad option.
-But if you really want to save on calories, eat taco in the order described above.
+But if you really want to save on calories, eat tacos in the order described above.

-By this, we get to know that Mexican food can be ordered in a healthy way.
-Just make a twist in your choice of fillings for Mexican cuisines and here you go healthy, wealthy and fine.
+Through this, we get to know that Mexican food can be ordered in a healthy way.
+Just make a twist in your choice of fillings for Mexican cuisines and here you go healthy, wealthy, and fine.

 If you crave mouth-watering Mexican food, come over to La Vista, a Mexican restaurant in Hong Kong.